 Let us get answers for you!

 We have a range of services available that can help you start your Private Practice.
-You can determine the level of assistance you would like.
-Our most basic service level is a straight-forward detailed list of more than 50 tasks that are necessary for you to complete in order to create your Private Practice.
-Our most involved service level is where we do most of the work for you to start your practice.
-In-between, we offer levels that progressively add more of the services that your practice will need, creating high- value options.
+You can determine the amount of assistance you would like.
+Our most basic service is a straight-forward detailed list of more than 50 tasks that are necessary for you to complete in order to create your Private Practice.
+Our most involved services are where we do most of the work for you to start your practice.
+In-between, we progressively add more of the services that your practice will need, creating high- value options.

-Regardless of the service level selected, we offer most of the services that your practice will need on an ongoing basis.
+Regardless of the services selected, we offer most of what your practice will need on an ongoing basis.
 You can choose to seek these services from various other companies individually, but for the sake of convenience we do offer all of these to you: accounting, bookkeeping, payroll, attorney, employee benefits, business insurance, medical malpractice insurance, marketing, website design, IT services, and more.
 We can be one-contact for all of the needs of your practice.

 The typical practice start-up takes 3-6 months before you will be able to start seeing patients.
 Much of this time depends on credentialing and licensing requirements which there is minimal control over.